Grameen Crédit Agricole Foundation and Crédit Agricole CIB provide a sustainability-linked loan to Annapurna Finance, a leading Indian MFI

 In the Democratic Republic of Congo, the Foundation granted a first loan to the GUILGAL Microfinance Company (SM Guilgal), for an amount in dollars equivalent to 950,000 euros.
 SM Guilgal's mission is to provide financial and non-financial services to low-income legal and natural persons, especially small traders, young people with bankable projects and farmers (grouped or non-cooperative) in order to contribute significantly and sustainably to the improvement of their living conditions, while preserving the environment.
 The institution serves nearly 8,000 borrowers, of which 54% are women.

 Still in the Democratic Republic of Congo, the Foundation also granted a first loan to the microfinance institution minimum wage for an amount in dollars equivalent to 970,000 euros.
 SMICO is an institution created in 2010 with the mission of becoming a leading microfinance institution that offers rapid solutions adapted to the needs of local populations to enable them to develop income-generating activities.
-The institution grants loans using individual and group methodologies to more than 7,000 borrowers, including 52 women, and operates in urban areas of eastern DRC through a network of 7 branches and 94 employees.
+The institution grants loans according to individual and group methodologies to more than 7,000 borrowers, including 52 % women, and operates in the urban areas of eastern DRC through a network of 7 branches and 94 employees.

 With these two new partners, the Foundation now works with four microfinance institutions in the DRC.
 As of the end of July, the Foundation had 77 partners, including 521 in sub-Saharan Africa, representing 321 of its portfolio under management.